 There are several types of planned gifts you can make to Harvard Law School, depending on your personal estate planning and tax planning needs.

-Testamentary gifts by will, by inclusion in trusts, and by beneficiary designation in IRAs provide important support for Harvard Law School and ensure its long-term financial strength and ability to lead in the research, practice, and teaching of law.
+Testamentary gifts by will and by inclusion in trusts, provide important support for HLS and ensure its long-term financial strength and ability to lead in the research, practice, and teaching of law.

 A gift annuity is an irrevocable contract in which Harvard promises to pay you a certain sum annually in exchange for your gift.
 This sum can be designated to up to two beneficiaries.

 Charitable remainder trusts are a wonderful way to make a gift while preserving or creating an income stream for yourself from the donated assets.
 They also allow you to diversify income sources while reinvesting 100% of the amount contributed to your trust because the trust is tax-free and funding assets are free of capital gains tax.

 Charitable lead trusts are a great way to make current gifts to HLS while creating a way to transfer assets to your heirs in the future or, in some circumstances, having the assets revert to you.

 Gifts of Appreciated Securities

 By donating appreciated securities to HLS, you not only avoid paying capital gains tax but also receive a full fair market value tax deduction for your gift.